raygaeta/raygaeta/README.md

 # Ramon (Ray) – Creative Developer & Solutions Engineer!

 I am passionate about solutions engineering and front-end development, with a particular focus on 3D and **UI/UX**.
 My work also extends to creative coding, where I design interactive and immersive digital experiences.
-I am actively seeking open-source opportunities and am excited to contribute to projects that merge creative technology and design.
+I am actively seeking open-source opportunities that merge creative technology and design.

 ---
 ### 🔍 Current Focus and Interests: